htdebeer/pandocomatic/documentation/pandocomatic_cli.md

 :   Run pandocomatic in debug mode.
 At the moment this means that all pandoc
     invocations are printed as well.

+`-r PATH, --root-path PATH`

+:   Set the root path for use with the root path relative path specification
+    in templates (see [Specifying paths](#specifying-paths)).
+It is used mostly with the --css pandoc option.
+It defaults to the directory of the specified output.

+    Note.
+This option is experimental.

 ### Status codes

 When pandocomatic runs into a problem, it will return with status codes `1266`